tachiyomiorg/website/website/src/changelogs/index.md

 # Changelogs

-Changelogs of all Tachiyomi stable releases.
-Also available [on GitHub](https://github.com/tachiyomiorg/tachiyomi/releases).
+Changelogs of all Tachiyomi stable releases, which are also available [on GitHub](https://github.com/tachiyomiorg/tachiyomi/releases).
+Preview releases can be seen [on GitHub](https://github.com/tachiyomiorg/tachiyomi-preview/releases).

 <ChangelogsList />